kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 Services are quite simple, but as ingresses offer us additional tools, in exchange for complexity.
 We're no longer using traefik but instead "GKE Ingress".

 *NodePort* type service is required with Ingresses in GKE.
-Even though it is NodePort GKE does not expose it outside cluster.
+Even though it is NodePort GKE does not expose it outside the cluster.
 Let's test this by continuing with the previous example.

 **service.yaml**